MNIT-DOT-a11y/mnit-dot-a11y.github.io/how-to/form.md

 </fieldset>
 </example>

-## <step-number>4</step-number> Select Fields
+## Select Fields
 {: .divider }
-Select fields allow users to select one or more options from an expandable list of options.
-Keyboard and screen reader users should be able to focus on the select using their tab key.
-The space key expands the list of options, the arrow keys traverse the options, and the space or enter keys make a selection.
-Escape collapses the list.
+Select fields allow users to select one or more options from an expandable list.
+Keyboard and screen reader users should be able to focus on the selection using their tab key.
+The space key expands the list of options, the arrow keys move you through the options, and the space or enter keys make the selection.
+The escape key collapses the list.
 <example>
 {% include /examples/input-select.html %}
 </example>

-## <step-number>5</step-number> What to test for
+## <step-number>2</step-number> What to test for

 <div class="how-to-test-checklist-item">
-  <h3>✓ Ensure forms have persistent visible labels</h3>
+  <h3>Ensure forms have persistent visible labels</h3>
   <p><strong>Note:</strong> A <code>placeholder</code> does not count as a visually persistant label</p>
   <table class="column-2">
     <thead>